anneliesesytsma/ArcHillslope/README.md

-## Critical duration ArcHydro compatible ArcGIS toolbox
+## Critical duration ArcHydro toolkit

-An ArcHydro toolbox for calculating time of concentration, critical duration, and peak flows from hillslopes of complex curvature.
+An ArcHydro toolkit for calculating time of concentration, critical duration, and peak flows from hillslopes of complex curvature.

 This repository contains files used in the development of the ArcHydro Critical Duration toolbox.
 This includes: (1) the ArcHydro toolbox with python scripts and tool UI; (2) example datasets; and (3) tool documentation.